Expertise and confidence explain how social influence evolves along intellective tasks: Introduction

+Studies on empirical estimation of the weighted network of who-influences-whom are rare~\cite{manteli2014effect, huang2018exploring}.
+In the present work, we probe more deeply into the foundations of the links between individual performance, self-confidence, and social comparison on interpersonal influence.
+Our work bridges the gap between empirical and simulation-based results by utilizing sociology-inspired mechanisms and machine-learning based models to estimate social influence in groups.
+Overall, to the best of our knowledge, this study is the first to estimate influence matrices through conversations in human subject experiments, where teammates cooperate to solve intellective tasks.
 Our contributions in this paper are threefold.
 First, we find empirical support for widely established theories in psychology, sociology and management regarding the effect of TMS~\cite{austin2003transactive, lewis2003measuring, lewis2005transactive}, confidence heuristics~\cite{thomas1995confidence, price2004intuitive} and social comparison theory~\cite{davison2014individual, wood1989socialcomparisontheory} on individuals' influence over their teammates.
-Second, we introduce a novel cognitive dynamical model based on the aforementioned theory regarding how influence is accorded from others.
-This cognitive model is validated against the empirical data and can be used to estimate influence matrices using past reported influence matrices and individual performance.
-We provide analytical and simulation results on the asymptotic behavior of the model for the case with identically performing individuals.
-Third, we propose a machine learning-based model for estimating influence networks using any features such as individual performance, past influence matrices, and communication contents as well as communication timestamps.
-Extensive experiments show that our proposed neural network model surpasses all baseline algorithms with statistical significance on multiple merits.
+Second, we introduce a novel cognitive dynamical model based on the aforementioned theory regarding how influence is accorded.
+This cognitive model is validated against the empirical data and can be used to estimate influence matrices in sequential experimental design.
+We provide simulation results on the asymptotic behavior of the model and analytical results for the case with identically performing individuals.

+Third, we propose a machine learning-based model for estimating influence networks using features such as individual performance, past influence matrices, and communication contents as well as communication timestamps.
+Extensive experiments show that our proposed neural network model surpasses all baseline methods.